Peregrine Cust, 6th Baron Brownlow: World War II service

 In 1939, he was commissioned into the Royal Air Force Volunteer Reserve Administrative and Special Duties Branch.

 He was briefly involved in national politics when he served as Parliamentary Private Secretary to the Minister of Aircraft Production Lord Beaverbrook from 1940 to 1941.

 He was promoted to Flying Officer in 1941 and Flight Lieutenant in 1943; He resigned his commission in March 1944 as Acting Squadron Leader.

 Post-war

-Lacking the Duchess of Windsor's forgiveness following the abdication of Edward VIII was one thing; following the accession of the new monarch, King George VI, Brownlow read without prior warning in the Court Circular, that he had been replaced as the sovereign's lord-in-waiting.
-Telephoning Buckingham Palace for an explanation, he was given the curt information that his resignation had been accepted – but he had never tendered it.
-It was also made clear to him that the new king and his wife, Queen Elizabeth, had ordered that Brownlow's name was never to appear in the Court Circular again.

 By the 1970s, Brownlow came into possession of a painting that he believed to be another version of the Mona Lisa, and to also have been painted by Leonardo da Vinci, supporting the two–Mona Lisa theory.
 Brownlow and Henry F. Pulitzer, owner of the Isleworth Mona Lisa, for which a similar claim was made, genially disputed who had the "real" Mona Lisa in the press, and both offered to show their respective Mona Lisa paintings at a London exhibition in 1972.